JongKI-PARK/algorithm/Chapter22/README.md

 ### BFS(Breadth-first serach)

 With graph G = (V + E) and distinguished source vertex s, BFS algorithm discovers all vertices at distance k from s before discovering any vertices at distance k + 1.
 Breath-first search constructs a breath-first tree, initially containing only its root, which is the source vertex s.
-Whenever a white vertex v is discovered in the course of scanning the adjacency list of an already discovered vertex u, the vertex v and the dege (u, v) are added to the tree.
+Whenever a white vertex v is discovered in the course of scanning the adjacency list of an already discovered vertex u, the vertex v and the edge (u, v) are added to the tree.
 BFS algorithm below assumes that the input graph G is represented using adjacency-lists.

   ```
   BFS(G, s)